malkomich/viewerjs/.github/CONTRIBUTING.md

-# Contributing to Viewer.js
+# Contributing to ViewerJS

 > Based on [Angular's contributing guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md).

-We would love for you to contribute to Viewer.js and help make it even better than it is today!
+We would love for you to contribute to ViewerJS and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#code-of-conduct)
 - [Question or Problem](#question-or-problem)